Degree Planning (BSE)

 • The Bachelor of Science in Engineering (BSE) degree with a mechanical engineering major requires the completion of 34 courses:

-The freshman year course sequence represents the Pratt Common First Year—enabling all students to fully explore their options before choosing a major.
+The freshman year course sequence represents the Signature First Year Experience—enabling all students to fully explore their options before choosing a major.
 These courses lay the foundation for advanced engineering courses by establishing and reinforcing the principles of mathematics, physics, chemistry, writing and computation.

 Core courses for the ME major start in the second year.